PEP 803 – Stable ABI for Free-Threaded Builds

 The Stable ABI is currently not available for free-threaded builds.

-Extensions will fail to build when Py_LIMITED_API
+Extensions will fail to build when Py_LIMITED_API is defined,

 and extensions built for GIL-enabled builds of CPython will fail to load